network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-8.md

 +++ Primary Goals
 - **Spanning Tree**
+    - `sea-mdf-dsw1` is root bridge for VLAN 10,20
-    - Correct root bridge election per VLAN
+    - `sea-mdf-dsw2` is root bridge for VLAN 30,99
-    - No Layer 2 loops, redundant links in blocking/alternate state
-- **Route Summarization**
+- **Routing**
-    - Routers advertise a single summary route for access VLANs into OSPF
+    - Routers are learning a single summary route for all four departments at Shrimp Co.
+    - All Loopbacks are reachable from hosts.
+    - You can curl http://seamart.com from a host that got DHCP
 - **DHCP**
-    - All VLANs receive DHCP leases from routers via relay
+    - All hosts receive a DHCP lease
 +++ Stretch Goals
-- Test DHCP failover by shutting down one router’s DHCP service
-- Observe STP convergence time after link failure
-- Capture and inspect a DHCP Discover and Offer exchange
+- Capture and inspect a DHCP Discover and Offer exchange in a tcpdump on an access switch | `tcpdump interface [ethernet X] filter udp`
+- Configure OSPF with neighbor authentication
 +++

 ---